kaloyanterziev/Metal-Supply/README.md

 ### Backend

-To run the application, navigate to the project's root directory, make sure you have docker running, then use this command to build the containers:
+To run the application, navigate to the project's root directory, make sure you have docker running, then use this command to build all containers needed for running the app:

 ```bash
 docker-compose -f sawtooth-default.yaml up
 ```

-Stop the containers before every run with:
+Stop the containers before another build with:
 ```bash
 docker-compose -f sawtooth-default.yaml down
 ```